textileio/community/docs/connectors/index.md

 In this section, we'll walk you through the instructions for how to use each type of connector in Textile, starting with photos.
 We have been actively developing the Images & Media connector and others (Documents & Notes, Tasks & Todos, Invoices, and Analytics) are close behind.

-You can reach out to us anytime on our slack, grab an appointment with one of our engineers, or send us an email inquiry.
+You can reach out to us anytime [on our Slack](https://slack.textile.io/), grab an appointment with one of our engineers, or send us [an email inquiry](mailto:contact@textile.io).

 <br>